Solid vs. Pneumatic Skid Steer Tires: Which Is Right for Your Job?

 - Solid: high upfront, 3,000–4,000 hours — buy once, reduce interruptions.

-- Pneumatic: low upfront, frequent swaps every 500–1,000 hours — cheaper now, costlier later.
+- Pneumatic: low upfront, frequent swaps every 500–1,000 hours — cheaper now, costlier over time.

 - Semi-pneumatic: midrange balance of price and durability.